Iran says drone attack targets defense facility in Isfahan

 Separately, Iran’s state TV said a fire broke out at an oil refinery in an industrial zone near the northwestern city of Tabriz.
 It said the cause was not yet known, as it showed footage of firefighters trying to extinguish the blaze.
 Tabriz is some 520 kilometers (325 miles) northwest of Tehran.

-State TV also said the magnitude-5.9 earthquake killed two people and injured some 664 more in rural areas in West Azerbaijan province, damaging buildings in many villages.
+State TV also said the magnitude 5.9 earthquake killed three people and injured 816 others in rural areas in West Azerbaijan province, damaging buildings in many villages.

 Israel is suspected of launching a series of attacks on Iran, including an April 2021 assault on its underground Natanz nuclear facility that damaged its centrifuges.
 In 2020, Iran blamed Israel for a sophisticated attack that killed its top military nuclear scientist.